*Vajrasana is closed until at least April 20th*

 What's included in the cost?

-The cost of the retreat includes all food and bedding.
-Transport is not included, but you can pay for a seat on a coach to the retreat (occasional retreats excepted) or make your own way there.
-See above section for more.
+The cost of the retreat includes all food, accommodation and bedding.
+Meditation mats, cushions and blankets are provided (you can also meditate on a chair) and there are some yoga mats and blocks available to borrow.
+Transport is not included, but you can pay an extra £50 for a seat on our coach from London (occasional retreats excepted) or make your own way there.
+See below for more information.

 What to bring